cyber-nell/cyber-nell/README.md

 - Email: jedasent@gmail.com
 - Linkedln: www.linkedin.com/in/janelle-dasent-97a670375
-- Portfolio: On it's way 😉
+- Projects  so far:
+    -

 ---